-An apprenticeship is an alternative way of starting your career with an employer and earning a wage without losing out on an education and achieving a qualification!
+An apprenticeship is an alternative way for you to start a career with an employer and earn a wage without losing out on an education, and at the same time gain a qualification.

-You will usually work full time across 4 days a week with an employer – learning alongside experienced members of staff to gain the exact skills needed for your chosen career, while studying towards a sector recognised qualification one day a week.
-Most of your training will be delivered in the workplace, so you will learn the skills needed to do your job well.
-The rest of the training is given by EThames, either at work, off-site at our facilities or via e-learning.
+An apprentice will usually work full-time four days-a-week with an employer, learning alongside experienced members of staff to gain the relevant skills needed for your chosen career while studying towards a sector-recognised qualification one day-a-week.
+Most of your apprentice training will be delivered in the workplace, so apprentices will learn the skills needed to improve their job performance.
+The remainder of the training is given by ETGS, either at work, off-site at our campus or via online e-learning.

 An apprenticeship is available for anyone over the age of 16 who is not in full time education.
-Graduates can also undertake an apprenticeship considering it is a different subject to their degree.
+Graduates can also undertake an apprenticeship - as long as it is a different subject to their degree.

-Different types of apprenticeships take different amounts of time to complete, depending on the level, industry sector and employer.
+Different types of apprenticeships take varying amounts of time to complete, depending on the level, industry sector, and employer.
 Typically, an apprenticeship takes between one and five years to complete.